SuperGuy10/in-quiz-questions/oop/object-oriented-programming-quiz.md

 - **A default constructor cannot be defined by the coder** <<-- correct

 #### Q18.
 Which of the following is NOT an advantage of using getters and setters?
-- Getters and setters can speed up compilation.
+- Getters and setters can speed up compilation.   <<-- correct
 - Getters and setters provide encapsulation of behavior.
-- Getters and setters provide a debugging point for when a property changes at runtime. <<--- picked this one not sure if its correct!
+- Getters and setters provide a debugging point for when a property changes at runtime.
 - Getters and setters permit different access levels.

 #### Q19.
 In context of OOP, what is association?